-Reuse refers to collected paint being sold or given away in the United States in their original labeled containers without any alteration of the container contents.
+Oil-based paint may be managed via reuse, meaning that the collected paint is sold or given away in the United States in its original labeled containers without any alteration of the container contents.

 PaintCare supports reuse of oil-based paint through its partnerships with reuse sites including HHW facilities and material reuse stores.
 These sites are required to document their reuse activities to receive compensation for the paint distributed to the public and are encouraged to obtain a participant waiver acknowledging that they accept the material "as-is."